top of page

 Financial Controller of the prestigious private members’ organisation, the Australian Club.

-Her current role is Head of the Finance team at the Ettalong Diggers Club, an RSL club on the NSW Central Coast where she is enjoying being involved in the local community and being part of an entertainment and hospitality organisation which supports local charities and returned war veterans.
+Her current role is Head of the Finance team at Ettalong Diggers, a licensed club on the NSW Central Coast where she is enjoying being involved in the local community and being part of an entertainment and hospitality organisation which supports local charities and returned war veterans.

-Jane is also currently a Board Member of Australian Women in Music, a not for profit charity driving a major cultural shift across the entire music sector, recognising the value, contribution, and achievements of female and gender diverse music industry creatives and practitioners.
-Annually they hold a Music Industry Conference and a televised Music Awards event, the AWMA’s, in Brisbane.
+Jane is also currently a Board Member of Australian Women in Music, a not for profit charity which is driving a major cultural shift across the entire music sector, recognising the value, contribution, and achievements of female and gender diverse music industry creatives and practitioners.
+Annually in Brisbane they produce a Music Industry Conference as well as a televised Music Awards and Concert event, the AWMA’s.
 She is a passionate supporter of the Australian live music industry.

 Jane is a Board Member and Public Officer of the Papua New Guinea Association of Australia, and is a member of the Gold Coast Papua New Guinea Club Inc.